 Among the other methods of learning on the programme are:

 Masterclasses enable you to learn from high-profile fashion and marketing practitioners in small groups, thereby giving you the opportunity to hone your fashion marketing knowledge and skills with professionals who work at a very senior level, while benefitting from the development of important networking skills.
-These practitioners will deliver talks, set activities, and give you feedback on your development and achievements.

 Students with disabilities